gumpu/FPRCade/Docs/instruction_set.md

 -2 A label, this a line that starts with a word ending with a ':'
 -3 A directive, this is a line that starts with a '.'
 -4 An empty line, a line with containing only spaces.
--5 An instruction, a line that start with a word that matches on the possible instructions of the Stackmaster-16.
+-5 An instruction, a line that start with a word that matches one the possible instructions of the Stackmaster-16.

 The following is an example